Showing posts with label 1980s. Show all posts

 Before she was Blossom or annoying, Mayim Bialik

-The movie flashes back to Atlantic City in the late 1950s, when a lost 11-year-old Hillary, played by Marcie Leeds, vacationing with her family, meets 11-year-old C.C., played by Miyam “Ask me about my Ph.D. in neuroscience!”
+Beaches’ central friendship also begins in the late 1950s, when a lost 11-year-old Hillary, played by Marcie Leeds, vacationing in Atlantic City with her family, meets 11-year-old C.C., played by Miyam “Ask me about my Ph.D. in neuroscience!”
 Bialik (in fairness, while Bialik is kind of annoying today, she is pretty great in this early role).
 Hillary is fascinated by this brash girl she meets under the Boardwalk, and C.C. is eager to please her new fan.
 Even though the girls live on different coasts, they maintain their friendship through frequent letters (the Iris Rainer-Dart novel on which Beaches is based tells much of its story through the main characters’ letters).

 John Heard, Bette Midler and Barbara Hershey in a scene from 1988's BEACHES.

-Too bad hes not a furry: John Pierce (the late John Heard) is clearly more
+Too bad hes not a furry: John Pierce (John Heard) is more

 into Hillary at first meeting.